-ATD Fourth World Activist October 2020
+ATD Fourth World Activist November 2023

 People and communities living in poverty around the world are hardest hit by the effects of climate change.
 Yet they are the least responsible for its causes and have the fewest resources to protect themselves from it.
 Their suffering caused by the recent extreme climate events (cyclones, tornadoes, floods, droughts, heat waves, forest fires, etc.) means that they must be at the centre of climate action.
 Adopted in 2015, the Paris Agreement repeatedly mentions that climate action must contribute to the eradication of poverty and access to basic human rights.
-The Glasgow Pact, adopted at COP26 in November 2021, emphasizes the same challenges:
+The Glasgow Pact, adopted at COP26, and the outcome of the first global stocktake, adopted at COP28, emphasize the same challenges :